soffes/pizzazz/Readme.markdown

 Pizzazz.ify(all_of_the_things, array_limit: 'etc', value_omission: '... (continued)')
 ```

-You can also supply `omit_root_container` and `prefix`, a string that's added to the beginning of each line of the output, is really nice for doing custom things.
-Both options can be used independently as well.
+You can also supply `prefix` to add a string to the beginning of each line of the output.
+You can also supply `class_name_prefix` to prefix the classes that are generated.

 By defauly, hash keys are sorted alphabetically.
 You can disable this with `sort_keys: false`.

 ### HTML